It’s a splendid day to learn the many health benefits of oregano.

 Among different herbs, oregano seems to be one of the top herbs that contain antioxidant properties.

-It is said that β-caryophyllene oxide is a sesquiterpene that can help inhibit cancer cell growth.
+It is said that β-caryophyllene oxide is a sesquiterpene that can inhibit cancer cell growth.

 Since oregano is also rich in antioxidants, these compounds may also aid in cancer prevention by fighting off free radical damage.

-More studies are still needed to be sure about it when it comes to the prevention and treatment of cancer.
+More studies are still needed to be sure when it comes to the prevention and treatment of cancer.

-A German university has found beta-caryophyllin in oregano can act as an anti-inflammatory agent.
+A German university has found that beta-caryophyllin in oregano can act as an anti-inflammatory agent.

-The antioxidants in oregano will help neutralize free radicals and lessen inflammations.
+The antioxidants in oregano will help neutralize free radicals and lessen inflammation.